rte-france/Grid2Op/docs/gym.rst

 The gymnasium framework in reinforcement learning is widely used.
 Starting from version 1.2.0 we improved the compatibility with this framework.

-Starting with 1.9.1 we switch (as advise) from the legacy "gym" framework to the new "gymnasium" framework.
+Starting with 1.9.1 we switch (as advised) from the legacy "gym" framework to the new "gymnasium" framework (gym is no longer maintained since v0.26.2, see https://www.gymlibrary.dev/).
 This change should not have any impact on older grid2op code except that you now need to use `import gymnasium as gym` instead of `import gym` in your base code.

 .. note::
-    If you want to still use the "legacy" gym classes you can still do it with grid2op.
+    If you want to still use the "legacy" gym classes you can still do it with grid2op:
     Backward compatibility with openai gym is maintained.

 .. note::
-    By default, if gymnasium is installed, all default classes from grid2op.gym_compat module will inherit from gymnasium.
+    By default, if gymnasium is installed, all default classes from `grid2op.gym_compat` module will inherit from gymnasium.
 You can still retrieve the classes inheriting from gym (and not gymnasium).

     More information on the section :ref:`gymnasium_gym`